conduktor/conduktor-docs/docs/guides/reference/self-service-reference.md

     - ApplicationInstance is restricted the Create/Update/Delete permissions in the UI and the CLI over the owned resources
       - Can't use the CLI apply command
       - Can't Create/Delete the resource in the UI
-      - Everything else (restart connector, Browse & Produce from Topic, ...) is still available
+      - Everything else (restart connector, Browse and Produce from Topic, ...) is still available
   - [Read More about ownershipMode here](/platform/navigation/self-serve/#limited-ownership-mode)
 - Kafka
     - Service Account is granted the following ACLs over the declared resources depending on the type:
         - Topic: READ, WRITE, DESCRIBE_CONFIGS
         - ConsumerGroup: READ

-### Topic Policy
+### Topic policy

 Topic Policies force Application Teams to conform to Topic rules set at their ApplicationInstance level.
 Typical use case include:

 - Safeguarding from invalid or risky Topic configuration
 - Enforcing naming convention
 - Enforcing metadata

-:::caution
+:::warning
 Topic policies are not applied automatically.
 You must explicitly link them to [ApplicationInstance](#application-instance) with `spec.topicPolicyRef`.
 :::